meglwhy/tp/docs/UserGuide.md

 3. Require a **simple** way to maintain case notes and follow-ups
 4. Work in community service centers or family service centers
 5. Need a **lightweight** solution that works offline

+Em-Social thereby frees you up to focus on what matters most: **supporting the communities you serve!**

 ### Assumptions about our users
 We assume our users: